Bills Initiated by Senator Irene Wrenner, 2023-24

 Creative Thinker, Petition Carrier, Video Reporter

-As a new appointee to the Merger Task Force in 2005, Irene Wrenner soon realized every seat on the Selectboard was filled by someone from the Town.
+As an appointee to the Merger Task Force in 2005, Irene Wrenner soon realized that every seat on the Selectboard was filled by someone living in the Town.

-She set out to even things up because such lopsided Town representation wasn't fair to friends in the Village, who had no one representing their interests on the at-large board.
+She set out to even things up because such lopsided Town representation wasn't fair to friends in the Village, who helped pay the bills but had no one representing their interests on the at-large board.

 Fast forward to 2019, when Wrenner realized that equalizing representation might be done through a charter change.